Gary W. Cole, MD, FAAD

 - Pityriasis rosea has no long-lasting health effects and is not directly contagious.

-- Lifelong immunity occurs after one episode of pityriasis rosea.
+- Lifelong immunity often occurs after one episode of pityriasis rosea.

 What is pityriasis rosea?